atmakurihymavathi/quanteon-video-surveillance-ai/README.md

 | Full YOLOv4 (non-tiny) | ❌ (but supported) | Higher accuracy, ~3-4x slower than tiny on CPU. `--model` lets you swap it in if accuracy matters more than speed for your footage. |
 | HOG+SVM (classic) | ❌ | Zero extra dependencies (built into OpenCV) but meaningfully worse accuracy on modern footage (lighting, pose, partial occlusion) than any CNN detector; considered as a bottom-line fallback, rejected because it would misrepresent this as a "modern lightweight detector" per the assignment. |

-**Speed vs. accuracy**: YOLOv4-tiny trades the ~10-15% mAP that full YOLOv4/YOLOv8 would give you (on COCO `person`) for roughly a 5-8x CPU speedup and a fraction of the memory footprint.
-For a surveillance system that needs to keep up with real video streams on commodity hardware — and where the assignment explicitly says perfect accuracy is not the bar — this is the right side of the trade-off.
+**Speed vs. accuracy**: YOLOv4-tiny trades some detection accuracy for substantially lower computational cost and memory usage compared with larger YOLO variants.
+For a surveillance system that needs to run on commodity CPU hardware — and where the assignment explicitly says perfect accuracy is not the bar — this is a reasonable engineering trade-off.

 **Pre-trained vs. fine-tuned**: The assignment scope (8-10 hours, no training pipeline requirement) and "must work with a pre-trained model"